nebari-dev/nebari-docs/docs/docs/how-tos/kbatch-setup.md

   --code="./my-job.ipynb"
 ```

-This should output a Kubernetes manifest (or resource specification) for the job being submitted.
+This should output the full Job specification that was submitted to Kubernetes.

 All of these command line arguments can be consolidated into one configuration file.